eum3l/hysteria-nix/OPTIONS.md

 + socks5: SOCKS5 proxy.
 + http: HTTP/HTTPS proxy.

-> NOTE: HTTP/HTTPS proxies do not support UDP at the protocol level.
+> **NOTE**: HTTP/HTTPS proxies do not support UDP at the protocol level.
 Sending UDP traffic to HTTP outbounds will result in rejection.

 **If you do not use ACL, all connections will always be routed through the first ("default") outbound in the list, and all other outbounds will be ignored.**

 ### Type
 ```
 null or (list of (submodule))